LoganDavidTalbot/Demo.EnrichedSearch/README.md

 ### Adding files to the Azure Blob container
 The final step is to add files to the Azure blob container after the build and deploy pipeline has released.
 These files can be any type of file e.g. pdf, png, ppt, word, etc.

+# Using the application
+After doing the setup process should now have an application which is hosted on your App Service.
+Go the App Services URL and an Blazor .NET application should upload.